chienphamvu/kubex/README.md

     kubex top 1 --gcp  # Opens the pod's metrics in GCP Console kubex logs 1 --gcp # Opens the pod's logs in GCP Console
     ```

-## Suggestions

-*   **Tab Completion**:  Consider adding tab completion for `kubex` commands and resource types.
-This can greatly improve usability.
-You could generate a completion script using `complete` command in bash and source it in your shell configuration.
-*   **More Aliases**: Add more aliases for common resource types and operations.
-For example, `kga='kubex get all'` to get all resources in a namespace.
-*   **Configuration File**:  Instead of environment variables, consider using a configuration file (e.g., `~/.kubex.conf`) to store settings.
-This allows for more complex configurations and easier management.
-*   **Error Handling**: Improve error handling to provide more informative messages to the user.
-For example, check if `kubectl` and `kubecolor` are installed and provide instructions if they are not.
-*   **Interactive Mode**: Implement an interactive mode where users can select resources from a list using fuzzy finding or other techniques.
-*   **Update Mechanism**: Add a mechanism to easily update `kubex` to the latest version.
-*   **Documentation**: Expand the documentation to cover all commands, options, and configuration settings.